 Now consider that liver disease can cause high cholesterol… Cholesterol medications can cause liver disease…Liver disease contributes to blood sugar abnormalities…contributes to fatigue…contributes to weight gain…contributes to fatty liver…

 Liver Damage = Skin Disease

 In addition to gallbladder problems, liver damage can lead to skin damage.
-When the liver is overstressed, it can lose its ability to detoxify appropriately.
-Pollutants, drugs, potentially damaging chemical byproducts are all typically handled by the liver.
+When the liver is over stressed, it can lose its ability to detoxify efficiently.
+Pollutants, drugs, potentially damaging chemical byproducts are all typically processed by the liver.
 When this vital organ can’t do its job, the skin is recruited to aid in the process.
 Common skin disorders connected to this are eczema and dermatitis.

 We can go on and on and on.
 The point is, gluten intolerance can cause liver and gall bladder problems.
 Most patients diagnosed with liver disease in the U.S. are told that their disease has no known cause.
 It makes sense to investigate gluten as a causative factor.

 Dr. Osborne – The Gluten Free Warrior